Git is like a really epic save button for your files and directories. Officially, Git is a version control system.

 However, a save in Git records differences in the files and folders AND keeps a historical record of each save.
 This feature is a game changer.
 As an individual developer, Git enables you to review how your project grows and to easily look at or restore file states from the past.
 Once connected to a network, Git allows you to push your project to GitHub for sharing and collaborating with other developers.

 While Git works on your local machine, GitHub is a remote storage facility on the web for all your coding projects.
 This means that by learning Git, you will get to showcase your portfolio on GitHub!
-This is really important because almost all software development companies consider using Git to be an essential skill for a modern web developer to have.
+This is really important because almost all software development companies consider using Git to be an essential skill for modern web developers.
 Having a GitHub portfolio will provide proof to future potential employers as to what you are capable of.

 In this lesson, we will briefly explore the history of Git, what it is, and what it’s useful for.